 “In favor of girls: A field study of adults' beliefs in children's ability.” (with Emma Heikensten).

-Abstract: Asking for advice is a crucial way of getting ahead both professionally and privately.
-Good guidance can be highly beneficial while taking bad advice can be detrimental.
-Who we turn to and trust for help is therefore an important economic decision.
-Yet research on this topic is scarce.
-In this paper we ask whether adults (N=123) engage in gender discrimination when seeking advice from children (N=38).
-To answer this question, we collect data from five seasons of the Swedish Game Show "Are you smarter than a 5th grader?" where adult contestants choose a boy or a girl from 5th grade to help them earn large amounts of money by answering questions from the primary school curriculum.
-The children are experts while contestants often struggle to find the right answer.
-Thus, adults are highly dependent on choosing the right advisor in this context.
-The decisions studied in this paper are therefore made in a natural setting where stakes are high.
-We find that girls are favored over boys.
-This result is robust to a full set of controls including ability of contestants and children.
-The favoritism is not rational since boys and girls are equally able and contestants are made aware of this fact.
-We argue that stereotype based gender discrimination might be driving our result.
+Abstract In this paper, we examine whether adults (N=123) engage in gender discrimination when seeking advice from children (N=38).
+To answer this question, we collect data from the five seasons of the Swedish Game Show “Are you smarter than a 5th grader?” where adult contestants choose a boy or a girl from 5th grade to help them earn large amounts of money by answering questions from the primary school curriculum.
+We observe that girls are 9.5 percentage points more likely to be asked for advice than boys.
+This corresponds to a 18,1 percent gap in favor of girls.
+The favoritism is not rational since boys and girls perform equally well.

 “Simon Says: Examining gender differences in advice seeking and influence in the lab.” (with Emma Heikensten).